-(1)- In locations where there is sloping ground, a system of several trenches may be required by the Health Officer.
+(1) In locations where there is sloping ground, a system of several trenches may be required by the Health Officer.

-(2)- Trenches shall follow the surface contours to minimize variations in trench depth and shall only be installed perpendicular to the slope.
+(2) Trenches shall follow the surface contours to minimize variations in trench depth and shall only be installed perpendicular to the slope.

-(3) ThereIf slope is greater than 20%, there shall be a minimum of $\frac{1224}{1224}$ inches of earth over the rock fill.
+(3) There shall be a minimum of 12 inches of earth over the rock fill.

-(D)- Distribution of Effluent to Multiple Trenches.
+(D) Distribution of Effluent to Multiple Trenches.
 Where multiple trenches are installed on sloping or level ground, effluent distribution shall be made through a distribution box or other approved device such that effluent is effectively delivered to each trench.
 The Health Officer shall promulgate guidelines for the approval and installation of distribution devices.

-(E) -Seepage Pit Leaching Device Disposal System.
+(E) Seepage Pit Leaching Disposal System.

-- (1) -Seepage pits shall not be permitted for new installations.
-The Health Officer may approve - the use of a seepage pit as a leaching devicedispersal system to: (a) repair an existing individual sewage disposal systemOWTS, or
+(1) Seepage pits shall not be permitted for new installations.
+The Health Officer may approve the use of a seepage pit as a leaching dispersal system to:

+(a) repair an existing OWTS, or